tobermory/executive-glib/README.md

 main loop can process user I/O. A final alarm() can end program at 60s.

 + The Executive presented here.
 The first two solutions are yuk, the Executive is not!
+In case no-one had told you, threads are evil.

 ## Introducing the Executive

-The C code here (Unix/Linux flavoured) implements a minimal API (10 routines) called an Executive.
+The C code here (Unix/Linux flavoured) implements a minimal API (5 main routines, a few supplementary ones) called an Executive.
 It is packaged in the form of a library of just one .c and one .h file.
 Once built, you have the .h plus a .a/.so file to use in larger applications.

 This version of the Executive makes use of the GList data structure from the GLib C library, hence the repo name Executive-GLib.
 It